1 Real Ale pub

 About Little Thurlow

-The village is set in the midst of a conservation area and has several 17th cent.
-Cottages.
+The village is set in the midst of a conservation area and has several 17th century cottages.
 Sir Stephen Soame (1544-1619), Lord Mayor of London, was a resident of the parish.
 He left many legacies including almshouses for the poor and an endowed school.
 King Charles II is reputed to have played bowls at the hall.
 Also see Great Thurlow.

 Recorded in Domesday (along with Great Thurlow) as "Tridlauua", "Tritlawa" or "Thrillauura".
 It appears on John Speed's 1610 map as "Thurlow pua".